sanadtm/Sanad-Thapa--Home-PAge/README.md

-This is Mt Personal WEBSITE for CS 410 WebDev class final Project at Portland State University for Summer 2021.
+This is My Personal WEBSITE for CS 410 WebDev class final Project at Portland State University for Summer 2021.

 Sources Used to make this Website are as follows:
 - https://www.w3schools.com/html/default.asp